 What can and can't I bring to the event?

 Is this workshop delivered by the BCS?

 No. BCS published the book, sometimes provide the venue and are happy to publicise the workshop.
-Metadata are an approved BCS training provider, but this workshop does not award a BCS Certificate.
+We have sometimes delivered this workshop via an approved BCS training provider, but this workshop does not award a BCS Certificate.

 The workshop is delivered by Martin Tate of Decision Evaluation.
 He is responsible for the underlying selection method, the book, the workshop materials and any contact before or after the session.

 Does the workshop include a copy of the book?

 Yes, normally sent to you ahead of the workshop.
 However, because some people discover the workshop after buying the book, we give you choices.
 You can elect to receive a different book relevant to business analysis and IT project management.
 Or we give a workshop discount if removing the book.
 Also note that workshop delegates can buy a maximum of two additonal copies at 20% discount, signed by Martin Tate.